Atris-tech/core_server/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'atris'@'localhost' IDENTIFIED BY '1234';

 ## Todo
-Remove all redundand azure speech to text service and change it with :- https://github.com/at16k/at16k
+Remove all redundant azure speech to text service and change it with :- https://github.com/at16k/at16k